 y <- y_t*sd(x)/sqrt(n)+mean

 The plot() command is then used to plot y and hy.
 The argument type=”l” generates a line graph.
 Additionally, both axes are removed with the axes=FALSE argument.
 On the x-axis, all relevant x-values should be displayed.
-These values are saved as a vector variable axis_points, their labels are written to the variable axis_labels.
+These values are saved as a vector variable axis_points with their labels being written to the variable axis_labels.
 The x-axis is then added using the command axis(1) with additional arguments for the axis points and labels.

 plot(y, hy, type="l", ylab="", xlab="", axes=FALSE)